Do adjustable beds help snoring?

 How do adjustable beds help snoring?

-Yes, adjustable beds can help snoring.
+Yes, buying an adjustable bed can help snoring.
 Adjustable beds help to tackle many of the causes of snoring by…

 Elevating your head